-Protein C is a substance that prevents blood clotting.
+Protein C is a normal substance in the body that prevents blood clotting.
 A blood test can be done to see how much of this protein you have in your blood.

 Certain drugs can interfere with this test.
-Be sure to tell your doctor about all medications and supplements you are taking before having this test.
+Be sure to tell your doctor about all medicines and supplements you are taking before having this test.

-Your doctor may order this test if you have an unexplained blood clot, or a family history of blood clots.
+You may need this test if you have an unexplained blood clot, or a family history of blood clots.
 Protein C and protein S help regulate blood clotting.
-A lack of these proteins may cause blood clots to form in veins.
+A lack of these proteins or problem with the function of these proteins may cause blood clots to form in veins.

 The test is also used to screen relatives of patients with a known protein C deficiency.
 It may also be done to find the reason for repeated miscarriages.